facebookresearch/mmf/README.md

 # Pythia

 This repository contains the code, models and other data (features, annotations) required to reproduce the winning entry to the 2018 VQA Challenge (http://visualqa.org/roe.html) from the FAIR A-STAR team.
-Our eventual goal is to build a software suite for VQA supporting many datasets and model architectures to enable easy, fair comparisons among them and accelerate research in this space.

 ![Alt text](info/vqa_example.png?raw=true "vqa examples")